Exploring Split with a Private Walking Tour: Authentic, Insightful, and Convenient

 Practical Details and Considerations

 The tour lasts roughly 1 hour 50 minutes to 2 hours 10 minutes, making it manageable even for those with tight schedules.
-Since it’s private, your group size is limited, and you enjoy a more intimate atmosphere, perfect for asking questions and exploring at your own pace.
+Since it’s private, your group size is limited, and you enjoy a more intimate atmosphere, great for asking questions and exploring at your own pace.

 Entry fees are not included, so if you’re eager to go inside certain sites, plan ahead financially.
 The tour starts at the Model of the historical core of Split, Obala Hrvatskog narodnog preporoda 23, and ends back at the same point—convenient for your day’s plans.